Jscina/PyPass/README.md

 DO NOT DELETE THIS FILE AS YOU WILL NOT BE ABLE TO LOG IN WITHOUT IT!
 If you accidentally delete the login/key files they will automatically be regenerated using the default values The key file is updated every time you run the application

-To install (Mac):

-        Make sure python is installed
-        Run the install.sh file in your terminal
-To install (Linux):

-        Take the files from the src directory and place them where you want To run:
-        python Pypass.py